New Tampa VPS capacity is live. Deploy a server in minutes.

 Pulsar Starter

-Static sites, WordPress with caching, small APIs, Docker testing, and personal tools.
+Static sites, WordPress with caching, small APIs, Docker testing, DNS tools, and hobby projects.

 • 1 vCPU